Intent- why does our reading curriculum look like this?

 Our books are organised into resourcing for Guided Reading and Individual Reading and are graded by colour bands according to levels of challenge, phonic content and accessibility.
 These bandings are linked to age related expectations, curriculum end points and assessment of reading skills.

 Guided Reading and Reciprocal Reading

+We recognise and value our shared role in developing your child’s skills as a reader from reading aloud and sharing books, to developing their understanding and skill in extracting information.
+We involve parents a great deal in the teaching of reading and staff will explain and support you in your important role in relation to this in each Key Stage.
 Every child will bring reading materials home daily along with a Reading Record.
 This book is used across the school and we ask you to make constructive comments and record when your child practices their reading at home.
 We really value your support in completing the Reading Record as it has a major impact on children’s progress.

 Our children understand the core skills and knowledge needed to develop as a reader with the use of the school curriculum character – Ravi the Reader.
 This character is regularly used to encourage children to reflect on the key skills needed for reading with enjoyment and with understanding.